 Day 7: Nagasaki

-Later you will take a ferry across the sea to Kumamoto.
+Later we board a ferry across the bay to Kumamoto.

 Day 10: Kumamoto

 Today’s guided tour of Kumamoto focuses on one of Japan’s most well-known castles.
 Originally built in 1607, Kumamoto Castle was damaged by the 2016 earthquake and is currently being repaired.
 However it remains an impressive feudal complex with massive stone walls.
 Simply a photographers delight.